lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 ### Errors during provisioning

 The provisioning iframe can fail in a number of ways.
-It can send no response to the containing iframe, malformed responses, or it can try to frame-bust to try to capture the BrowserID dialog.
+It can send no response to the containing iframe, malformed responses, or it can try to frame-bust the BrowserID dialog.

 For the first two cases, we should develop heuristics which can detect runaway dialogs.
-One motivation for including progress messages is that these give us an early indication that the provisioning code is functioning as expected.
-Timeout heuristics can consider this information to determine whether provisioning should be considered stalled.
+One utility of `navigator.id.beginProvisioning()` is that it is expected to invoked at the time the provisioning code loads, which give us an early indication that the provisioning code is functioning as expected.
+Timeout heuristics can consider information like this to robustly determine whether provisioning should be considered stalled.

-As far as frame busting, a reasonable countermeasure may be to have the BrowserID dialog close upon unload with a failure, upon attempts by embedded code to frame bust.
+As far as frame busting, a reasonable countermeasure may be to have the BrowserID dialog close upon unload with a failure, upon attempts by embedded code to frame-bust.
 Further, the iframe [sandbox property][] can be used in browsers where it's supported.

   [sandbox property]: http://www.whatwg.org/specs/web-apps/current-work/multipage/the-iframe-element.html#attr-iframe-sandbox